blackgrape2025/peterdavanzo-site/content/writing/the-next-note.md

 AI can produce answers instantly.

-But good judgment takes time to reveal itself.
+Good judgment reveals itself over time.

-Just like Miles, I'd look for a pattern of good choices over time.
+Just like with Miles, I'd look for a pattern of good choices over time.

 A writer.
 An investor.
 A musician.

-They have proof of work.
+Trust is earned through proof of work.

-I haven't met my AI either - and never will.
+And just like with Miles, I haven't met my AI either - and never will.

 I'll trust it one good choice at a time.